leestott/Beats/README.md

 **Folder Structure**

 **Azure Backend**

+- Microsoft Azure Event Hubs Setup this is the one we used -- Useful Resources for Azure Services-
 - Microsoft Azure SignalR service
-- Microsoft Azure Event Hubs Setup
 - Microsoft OpenTec Connecting the Dots - Windows Phone + Band app used to get the data input \Azure Backend\connectthedots-master\Devices\DirectlyConnectedDevices\WindowsPhoneAndBand
 - Source control for the hack we used a custom Event hubs
+- - Band on the Run Client - This is a test app for Windows Phone and Azure Event Hub - good learning resource

 **Beats UWP App**